Will Borgen: Collegiate

-In his freshman season at St. Cloud State, Borgen recorded his first collegiate point, an assist, in a game against Miami University on October 30.
+Following his time with the Lancers, Borgen began his collegiate career with the St. Cloud State Huskies of the National Collegiate Hockey Conference (NCHC).
+During the 2015–16 season, his freshman season at St. Cloud State, Borgen recorded his first collegiate point, an assist, in a game against Miami University on October 30.
 He later recorded his first collegiate goal against Western Michigan University.
-In the end, he recorded 11 assists in conference games to lead all NCHC freshman defenseman.
-As a result, he was selected for the NCHC All-Rookie team.
+In the end, he recorded 11 assists through 22 games, leading all NCHC freshman defensemen.
+As a result, he was selected to the NCHC All-Rookie team.